-BART is increasingly experiencing severe crowding on the system, both onboard trains and in stations.
+In recent years, BART has increasingly experienced severe crowding on the system, both onboard trains and in stations.
 To address crowding onboard trains, BART is proceeding with the Transbay Corridor Core Capacity Project, which will implement a package of improvements (train control modernization, additional railcars, new traction power substations, and additional rail vehicle storage capacity) that will allow BART to increase frequencies on the system.
 See "BART FINANCINGS AND CAPITAL PROGRAMS - Rail Vehicle Replacement Program" and "BART FINANCINGS AND CAPITAL PROGRAMS - System Expansion Program - Hayward Maintenance Complex" herein; see also discussion of CBTC system within "BART FINANCINGS AND CAPITAL PROGRAMS - System Renewal Program and System Reinvestment Program.
 On June 20, 2019, the FTA approved this project to enter the Core Capacity Engineering Phase of the FTA's Capital Investment Grant ("CIG") Program.
-BART will seek a Full Funding Grant Agreement ("FFGA") from FTA in Fiscal Year 2020.
+In Fiscal Year 2019-20, BART sought a Full Funding Grant Agreement from FTA, which is currently pending final approval.
 Other minor capacity enhancement projects such as tail track improvements and crossovers are implemented as grant funding is secured through a variety of sources.

 BART's Station Access Policy, adopted in June 2016, guides the District's station access investments, resource management, and practices through 2025.
 Efforts are directed at increasing and improving access options, supporting active modes, and reducing the share of riders that access stations in a drive-and-park mode.
 Implementation of System Access Improvements projects is dependent upon securing funding.
-Grant funds are often leveraged with other BART funds.
-Measure RR includes \$135 million for station access projects, which will be used over the next 15 years to leverage other funds and get projects built.
+Grant funds are expected to be leveraged with other BART funds, including Measure RR funds for station access projects.

 Transit-Oriented Development.
-In 2016, the Board adopted three new policy documents guiding the Transit-Oriented Development ("TOD") program.
-On January 28, 2016, the Board adopted an Affordable Housing Policy, requiring that a minimum of 20% of the units developed on BART property at a station be affordable, with a preference for low, very low, and transit dependent populations.
-On June 9, 2016, the Board adopted a new TOD policy which updated the original 2005 policy to emphasize BART's leadership in the implementation of the Bay Area Plan (as defined below), a focus on greenhouse gas reduction and expansion of transportation choices through TOD, encouragement of reverse commute and off-peak ridership, and inclusion of the affordable housing policy.
-On December 1, 2016, the Board adopted TOD performance targets, stating that the District aims to produce 20,000 housing units and 4.5 million square feet of office space on BART property by 2040, 35% of which will be affordable (totaling 7,000 affordable units).
+The Board has adopted four new policy documents guiding the Transit-Oriented Development ("TOD") program.
+First, on January 28, 2016, the Board adopted an Affordable Housing Policy, requiring that a minimum of 20% of the units developed on BART property at a station be affordable, with a preference for low income, very low income, and transit dependent populations.
+Second, on June 9, 2016, the Board adopted a new TOD policy (which was subsequently amended on April 23, 2020), which updated the original 2005 policy to emphasize BART's leadership in the implementation of the Bay Area Plan (as defined below), a focus on greenhouse gas reduction and expansion of transportation choices through TOD, encouragement of reverse commute and off-peak ridership, and inclusion of the affordable housing policy.
+Third, on December 1, 2016, the Board adopted TOD performance targets, stating that the District aims to produce 20,000 housing units and 4.5 million square feet of office space on BART property by 2040, 35% of which will be affordable (totaling 7,000 affordable units).
 The TOD performance targets also establish that BART aims to influence development within a half-mile of BART.
+Fourth, on November 17, 2011, the Board adopted a Project Stabilization Agreement Policy requiring developers of BART-owned property to negotiate a construction labor agreement with the local building trades.

-In September 2018, Governor Jerry Brown signed Assembly Bill 2923, which requires local jurisdictions to zone developable BART-owned property within one-half mile of stations in Alameda, Contra Costa, and San Mateo Counties for TOD.
+In September 2018, Governor Jerry Brown signed Assembly Bill 2923, which requires local jurisdictions to zone certain developable BART-owned property for intensive transit-oriented development.
 BART is working with its partner jurisdictions on the implementation of this state legislation.